rcompos/cowsaid/README.md

 ## Description ##

-Cowsay as a service.
+Cowsayer is a web service to Cowsay as a service.

 ## TLDR ##

-To get CAAS running with minimal effort run the DockerHub image.
+To get Cowsayer running with minimal effort run the DockerHub image.

-        $ docker run -it --rm -p 80:80 rcompos/caas
+        $ docker run -it --rm -p 80:80 rcompos/cowsayer

 ## Installation ##

-### Run Go Binary ###
+### Run Go Binary ##

-Run CAAS application as a Go executable.
+Run Cowsayer application as a Go executable.

 #### Requirements to run Go binary ####

-The following are requirements to run the CAAS service as a Go executable.
+The following are requirements to run the Cowsayer service as a Go executable.

 * Go version 1.10
 * Fortune (if running Go binary, optional)